Bg

 A typical nap schedule should allow for 2 - 3 hours of daytime sleep.
 Expect your baby to take 2 - 3 naps each day.
 Ideally, the first 2 (or only 2) naps of the day will be at least an hour long.
 For babies taking 3 naps, the last one is expected to be a shorter power nap of 30 - 45 minutes.
 Most 7 month old's wake windows are around 2.25 - 3.5 hours so baby is sufficiently tired before sleeping again.

 Most 7 month old babies need a day.
-However, it’s common to see nap resistance at this age, as babies continue to need longer wake times in order to build sufficient sleep pressure (this homeostatic sleep pressure [] helps ensure that a baby is tired enough to sleep well).
+However, it’s common to see nap resistance at this age, as babies need longer wake times to build sufficient sleep pressure (this homeostatic sleep pressure [] helps ensure that a baby is tired enough to sleep well).

-This tends to result in a lot of skipped third naps.
+This often leads to a lot of skipped third naps.
 As a result, your 7 month old’s nap schedule may not be as predictable as you would like.

 Some babies will begin to transition to on the earlier side.
 We find that babies with strong independent sleeping skills tend to drop naps earlier.
 If this describes your baby, you’ll want to be on the lookout for signs of the next nap transition, which include a pattern of shorter naps, skipped naps, and/or less than 10 hours of nighttime sleep.